allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 tags: [tech, "full-text search", elasticsearch, elastic, es, performance]
 ---
 It’s relatively easy to find resources about _improving_ Elasticsearch performance, but what if you wanted to _reduce_ it?
-Here is a collection of select tips which can help you ruin your ES performance in no time.
+Here is a collection of select tips which can help you ruin your ES performance with little effort.
 Most should also be applicable to Solr, raw Lucene, or, for that matter, to any other full-text search engine as well.

 Surprisingly, a number of people seem to have discovered these tactics already, and you may even find some of them used in your own production code.